 10.1 Conflict.
 In the event of any conflict or inconsistency between this DPA and Data Protection Laws, Data Protection Laws shall prevail.
 In the event of any conflict or inconsistency between the terms of this DPA and the terms of the Agreement, the terms of this DPA shall prevail solely to the extent that the subject matter concerns the Processing of Personal Data.

 10.3 Liability.
 Each Party’s liability arising out of or related to this DPA, whether in contract, tort or under any other theory of liability, is subject to the limitations of liability contained in the Agreement.
 For the avoidance of doubt, each reference herein to the “DPA” means

 10.4 Entire Agreement.
 This DPA is without prejudice to the rights and obligations of the parties under the Agreement which shall continue to have full force and effect.
 This DPA, together with the Agreement, is the final, complete and exclusive agreement of the Parties with respect to the subject matter hereof and supersedes and merges all prior discussions and agreements between the parties with respect to such subject matter.

 This Annex forms part of the Standard Contractual Clauses

 Data exporter is Customer.

 Address: the Customer’s address set out in the Agreement.

-Contact person’s name, position, and contact details: the Customer’s contact details as set out in the Agreement/order form.
+Contact person’s (DPO and/or EU representative) name, position, and contact details: the Customer’s contact details as set out in the Agreement/order form.

 Activities relevant to the data transferred under these Clauses: activities necessary to provide the Services described in the Agreement.